statgen/fipip/README.md

 ## Task 1: Generate or access deep-leaning based sequence-to-omics scores

-Please refer to each method's installation instructions.
-To prevent conflicts across the different methods which have different requirements, we recommend making virtual or Conda environments for each method.
+**Please refer to each method's individual installation instructions before use.
+To prevent conflicts across the different methods which have different requirements, we recommend making virtual or Conda environments for each method.**

 ### [AlphaGenome](https://github.com/google-deepmind/alphagenome)